digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Other Types
 ^^^^^^^^^^^

-Types that aren’t records or variants are “pass-through” for the upgrade and downgrade transformations:
+Types that aren't records or variants are "pass-through" for the upgrade and downgrade transformations:

 -  Values of scalar types are trivially transformed to themselves.